Duration

 The final grade is a weighted mean computed on the grades obtained for

-- two personal projects given during the semester: the dates for the release of the statements as well as the deadlines for the submission of the projets will be stated in Celcat.
+- preparation and presentation of a personal project : the date for the release of the statement as well as the deadlines for the submission and presentation of the projets will be stated in Celcat.

 - the written exam consisting of some data analyses and detailed/explained applications of techniques taught in the lectures.